noawe-boi/NoahsObsidianSync/Physics 7.1 What is a magnetic field.md

 ## Representing the field direction

-Magnetic field diagrams as drawn with field lines and diectional arrows indicating the diection of the force that a small test
+Magnetic field diagrams as drawn with field lines and directional arrows indicating the direction of the force that a small test magnetic north pole would experience if placed in the field

+## Earths magnetic poles